rodneymo/rig-monitorv2/README.md

 This is the rig-monitor implementation in Go.

-The alpha version, which will include the following features:
+The currrent beta version, includes the following features:

 * single file execution with support for logging, tracing
 * custom config file replaced with toml-based config file